 The focus of the program is to help students develop skills that will increase school success.
-This is a demanding program that includes both teacher instruction and independent learning.
-Students are encouraged to address the issues that prevent them from achieving success in the regular school setting.
+This is a program that includes both teacher instruction and independent learning.
+Students are encouraged to address the issues and challenges that affected their ability to achieve success.
 A Youth Worker is available to provide counselling and support as required.